kelly-tran/respiratory-complex-I/README.md

 Respiratory complex I is a multi-subunit protein complex with nine Fe-S clusters.
 The following bash scripts are used to characterize the reduction potentials (E0) of the Fe-S clusters using computational methods.

 First, the PDB crystal structure is prepared for the APBS continuum electrostatic energy calculations.
-Calculations can be performed for the Fe-S cluster in the peripheral hydrophilic domain (nine subunits) or the isolated subunit.
+Calculations can be performed for the Fe-S cluster in the peripheral hydrophilic domain (nine subunits) or the isolated subunit (one subunit).

 * apbs_pdb_builder_iso.sh builds PDBs of the isolated subunit